The best Memorial Day deals to shop before they're sold out

-Memorial Day weekend is on the horizon, which means it’s almost time to break out the grilling supplies, beach towels and sunscreen and gear up for summer.
-Leading up to the holiday — which falls on May 29 this year — many brands are hosting sales across shopping categories like mattresses and furniture, grills, TVs and more.
+Memorial Day weekend is here, which means it’s time to break out the grilling supplies, beach towels and sunscreen and gear up for summer.
+Many brands are currently hosting holiday sales across shopping categories like mattresses and furniture, grills, TVs and more.
 And shoppers are looking forward to saving — 40% of Americans are planning to shop Memorial Day sales this year and spend an average of $356, according to a survey conducted by RetailMeNot.

 New sales are popping up every day, so to keep you updated, we compiled a list of discounts you can browse right now and expert tips about what to buy on Memorial Day.
 We’ll continue adding to this piece as we learn of more deals from Select reader-favorite brands and retailers.